camaraproject/Commonalities/documentation/API-design-guidelines.md

 - A detailed description of "`message`"

 All these aforementioned fields are mandatory in Error Responses.
-`status` and `code` fields have normative nature, so as their use has to be normalize (see [Section 6.2](##62-normalization-use-of-error-responses)).
+`status` and `code` fields have normative nature, so as their use has to be standardized (see [Section 6.1](#61-standardized-use-of-camara-error-responses)).
 On the other hand, `message` is informative and within this document an example is shown.

 A JSON error structure is proposed below: